stashapp/CommunityScrapers/README.md

 Some scrapers need extra configuration before they will work.
 This is unfortunate if you install them through the web interface as any updates will overwrite your changes.

-- [ThePornDBMovies](./scrapers/ThePornDBMovies.yml) and [ThePornDBJAV](./scrapers/ThePornDBJAV.yml) need to be edited to have your API key in them.
-Make sure you do not remove the `Bearer` part when you add your key.
 - Python scrapers that need to communicate with your Stash (to create markers, for example, or to search your file system) _might_ need to be configured to talk to your local Stash: by default they will use `http://localhost:9999/graphql` with no authentication to make their queries, but if your setup requires otherwise then you can find `py_common/config.ini` and set your own values.
 - Python scrapers that can be configured will (usually) create a default configuration file called `config.ini` in their respective directories the first time you run them.